OGResearch-Workshops/banco-central-do-brasil---iris/setup.md

 * Start up Matlab

-* Sweitch to the `workshop-files` folder within the workshop root folder, e.g. by running the following Matlab command
+* Switch to the `workshop-files` folder within the workshop root folder, e.g. by running the following Matlab command

 ```